 - d) as building heights increase, greater setbacks may be required from the tower to the lot line to achieve the requirements of Policy B.6.1.4.23 c); and,

-- e) the following studies may be required, in addition to any other studies identified as part of the Formal Consultation required under Section F Implementation of Volume 1, for tall building development to demonstrate that the proposal meets the applicable design criteria of the Downtown Hamilton Tall Building Guidelines:
+- e) the following studies shall be required, unless otherwise determined through the formal consultation process, for tall building development to demonstrate that the proposal meets the applicable design criteria of the Downtown Hamilton Tall Building Guidelines: (OPA 221)

 - i) Shadow Impact Study;

 - ii) Pedestrian Wind Impact Study

 - iii) Visual Impact Assessment;

 - iv) Transportation Studies, including, but not limited to:

 - i.
 Transportation Impact Study;

 - ii.
 Cycling Route Analysis;

 - iii.
 Pedestrian Route and Sidewalk Analysis;

 - iv.
 Neighbourhood Traffic Calming Options Report;

 - v.
 Transit Assessment; and,

 - vi.
 Transportation Demand Management Options Report.

 - v) Infrastructure and Servicing Study;

 - vi) Cultural Heritage Impact Assessment;

 - vii) Urban Design Brief; and,

-viii) Planning Justification Report.
+- viii) Planning Justification Report.

-- f) development proposals that do not comply with Policy B.6.1.4.23 c), of this Plan present significant concerns for building a strong healthy Downtown and as such shall not be approved for tall building development. - 6.1.4.24 Development proposals for tall buildings containing residential units shall be encouraged to provide a range of unit types and unit sizes, including those suitable for larger households, and those with children and seniors.
+- f) development proposals that do not comply with Policy B.6.1.4.23 c), of this Plan present significant concerns for building a strong healthy Downtown and as such shall not be approved for tall building development.

+- 6.1.4.24 Development proposals for tall buildings containing residential units shall be encouraged to provide a range of unit types and unit sizes, including those suitable for larger households, and those with children and seniors.